-Thank you for visiting my blog.
+Thank you for visiting.
 I am Carson J. Tucker, an appellate and insurance law attorney.
-I use this blog to communicate with my clients and colleagues about important court opinions and legal news.
-More about my practice can be found on my LinkedIn page, Carson J. Tucker on LinkedIn.
+I use this blog to communicate and engage with clients and colleagues about important court opinions, legal issues and policy.
+More about my practice can be found on my LinkedIn page, Law Offices of Carson J. Tucker on LinkedIn.

 I research, I write, and I help people solve problems, and I advocate for them in court, mostly on appeal from unfavourable decisions of the inferior courts.
 Using a combination of updates on LinkedIn, this medium, as well as direct personal contact, I have been able to succeed by keeping my clients up to date on the most pressing issues of law and policy that interests them, engaging with them early about a case or issue, and coming up with a strategy to try and change it or support it, depending on the circumstances.

 I intend this blog to generally cover issues of appellate law, with some more targeted and detailed analysis of cases that are important to my clients and to myself.